RHEcosystemAppEng/schema-pusher/.github/README.md

 You can invoke the *Java* application directly,</br>
 keep in mind that the app takes a directory of schema files and not an encoded base64 value,</br>
-as well as a jks path and literal password instead of an encoded certificate.</br>
+as well as the actual path of the pkcs12 files and literal passwords.</br>
-The *Shell* script is the component in charge of decoding and extracting the archive,</br>
-as well as creating the truststore prior to invoking the *Java* app.</br>
+The *Shell* script is the component in charge of decoding, extracting and preparing the arguments for invoking the *Java* app.</br>

 > Note that this form of execution requires an application build.